grycap/marla/README.md

   * MapperNodes: The desired number of concurrent mapper functions.

   * MinBlockSize: The minimum size, in KB, of text that  every mapper will process.

+  * MaxBlockSize: Maximum size, in KB, of text that  every mapper will process.

   * KMSKeyARN: The ARN of KMS key used to encript environment variables.
+(Optional)

-  * Memory: The memory of the Lambda functions.
+  * MapperMemory: The memory of the mapper Lambda functions.
 The maximum text size to process by every Mapper will be restricted by this amount of memory.

+  * ReducerMemory: The memory of the reduce Lambda functions.

   * TimeOut: The elapsed time for a Lambda function to run before terminating it.

+  * ReducersNumber: Number of reducers to use

 ## Creating and Processing the Data